Are you looking for epic day trips from Exeter? There are lots of wonderful places to enjoy near the city. We’ve got over 12 listed below!

 Dawlish Warren is on the other side of the Exe Estuary, opposite Exmouth.
 It’s a resort town, with plenty of funfair things to do and a beautiful beach.
 There are also lots of rocks for viewpoints and hiking opportunities.

 En route, there’s also Powderham Castle.
-This is a 600 year old property that was owned by the Coutenhugh family, a wealthy family in the area.
+This is a 600-year-old property that was owned by the Courtenay family, a wealthy family in the area.
 It had an integral part in the English Civil War, and is one of the best things to do near Exeter!

 How to get there: You can take a train to Dawlish Warren, and the continuing train journey is one of the most scenic in the country.
 Alternatively, it’s a 30 minute drive.
 If you’re going to Powderham Castle, you can take the number 2 bus that stops an 8 minute walk away.
 Alternatively, Starcross station is on the same line as Dawlish Warren.